The Kind of Presence That Counts

 Instead, I try to repair them.

-I've learned that apologizing to your children doesn't weaken authority—it strengthens trust.
+I've learned that apologizing to your children doesn't weaken authority.
+It strengthens trust.
 It teaches them accountability, humility, and the truth that love doesn't disappear when mistakes are made.

 Those moments have shaped me just as much as they've shaped them.